Apache 2 Web Server on Debian 5 (Lenny)

 This guide has been deprecated and is no longer being maintained.

 This tutorial explains how to install and configure the Apache web server on Debian 5 (Lenny).
 All configuration will be done through the terminal; make sure you are logged in as root via SSH.
-If you have not followed the getting started guide, it is recommended that you do so prior to beginning this guide.
+If you have not followed the Setting Up and Securing a Compute Instance guide, it is recommended that you do so prior to beginning this guide.
 Also note that if you’re looking to install a full LAMP stack, you may want to consider using our LAMP guide for Debian 5.

 Set the Hostname